Forfiety/Project-Create-a-Token/README.md

 # Project Title
+This Solidity project called "Create A Token"

+## Description
 In this project we will create a token in Solidity.
 We will encounter in this project 2 main function mint and burn.
-This project provides the function of minting and burn, and balances of different addresses using a mapping.
+This project provides the function of minting that takes two parameters an address and a value and burn function it will also take address and value of mint funtion and deduct the value from total supply and address, and balances of different addresses using a mapping.
-## Description

-An in-depth paragraph about your project and overview of use.

 ## Getting Started